tucnak/rollercoaster/start/Golang.md

 # Why I chose Go for this book?
 **NB:** This chapter explains why I chose Go as learning language for this Book.
 Not C++, Python, Java, Smalltalk, but Go.
-It requires some solid understanding of programming languages and differences between them.
+It requires some solid understanding of programming languages and what makes them different.
 A complete beginner should definitely omit this chapter.

 <hr>